 Being able to follow a plan is one thing; being able to execute correctly is another.
 Follow best practices instead of listening to your broke brother-in-law or co-worker.
 Learn the habits of wealthy people instead.

 Build your competence, read books from reliable sources, and learn more about investing and personal finance.
-Understand the difference between a mutual fund or an ETF, for example.
+Understand the difference between a mutual fund and an ETF, for example.

 The “not-so-handy” handyman that I hired to help me finish my basement was incompetent.
 I asked him to construct a door frame with a standard height of 6’9″.
-I came home that night shocked seeing a midget 69″ door frame instead.
+I came home that night shocked to see a midget 69″ door frame instead.

 Mike Tyson once said, “Everybody has a plan until they get punched in the mouth.”
 Know when to reset your course when the thing that we call life hits you: a new baby, a disastrous divorce, a job loss, or any other life-changing event that can take you on an unexpected personal or financial detour.
 You may need to re-evaluate both your goals and your plans for achieving them.